Backstory

 Now, optimizing all 44 parameters would have been impossible, so we had to first narrow it down to the ones with the greatest impact on SA:V and structural integrity.
 Through this DOE (Design of Experiments) process, I generated a slew of factor effects plots, ran a 2⁷ full factorial analysis, and ultimately, came up with 6 critical parameters.

-With those critical parameters in hand, I could now start running optimization studies using scipy.optimize.
-The name of the game?
-Find a fork that maximizes SA:V while not failing under the specified load cases.
-Unfortunately, this was not as easy as it sounded.
+With those critical parameters in hand, I could now start running optimization studies using scipy.optimize and try to find a fork that maximizes SA:V, while not failing under the specified load cases.
+In theory, it was a relatively simple optimization problem, but in practice, it was quite challenging.

 The model and design space had to be constantly refined and improved upon.
-The optimization algorithm itself (Nelder-Mead) required an initial guess, so there was the conundrum of choosing the right initial guess.
-If we didn't, the algorithm would just find the nearest local maximum - not, in all likelihood, the global maximum that we were seeking.
+The optimization algorithm itself (Nelder-Mead) was gradient-based and required an initial guess, so there was the conundrum of choosing the right initial guess.
+Because if I didn't, then the algorithm would just find the nearest local maximum - not, in all likelihood, the global maximum that we were seeking.

 The solution I came up with was to run a 3⁶ full factorial analysis, plus a differential evolution optimizer, in order to explore the design space thoroughly and figure out the best initial guess.
-Now I could simply run that initial guess back through Nelder-Mead, and voila!
+Then, I could simply run that initial guess back through Nelder-Mead, and at last, we had our optimized fork - 3.4 times the SA:V of the COTS (commercial off-the-shelf) baseline fork that we had started with!

 Parameterized fork sketch